-AMERICAN SOCIETY OF MECHANICAL ENGINEERS-A junior branch, is an organization to which all student junior and senior mechanical engineers are eligible.
+AMERICAN SOCIETY OF MECHANICAL EN-GINEERS-A junior branch, is an organization to which all student junior and senior mechanical engineers are eligible.

-AMERICAN VETERINARY MEDICAL ASSO-CIATION (Junior Branch)-A student chapter, limits its membership to veterinary students.
+AMERICAN VETERINARY MEDICAL ASSO-CIATION (Junior Branch) - A student chapter, limits its mombership to veterinary students.
+HOME ECONOMICS CLUB-Affiliated with the Michigan and American Home Economics Association, is open to all women enrolled in the home economics division.